Applying to Study Abroad

 - The application consists of two short-answer questions, a link to upload a current resume, and an area to rank up to three choices from among the participating exchange partners.

-- As this is an annual planning process, there is no advantage to applying for Fall or Spring; each student will be considered for one semester at their first choice location.
+- As this is an annual planning process, there is no advantage in applying for Fall or Spring; each student will be considered for one semester at their first choice location.

 - These interviews discuss past experiences, current goals, and help us determine if each candidate is a suitable ambassador of Stern.

 - Candidates will be ranked upon the following criteria: Maturity, Commitment to Global Business, Knowledge of School and Country/Region, Alignment with Current Academic and Future Professional Goals, Cultural Adaptability, and Previous Academic Performance.

 - Once all interviews have been conducted, MBA International Programs will review all applications and make final placement decisions.

 - Our goal is to place every student in their first choice location.
 If students are not accepted to their first choice we make every attempt to place them in their second choice location.

 - The committee will review each candidate based upon study abroad application responses, professional experience, past academic performance, and interview content.

 - Students should be aware that some schools may have more applicants than seats available.